emzarts/all/README.md

 # Emily Zimmerman
 This page contains links to a few of my programming projects.
 My [CodePen](https://codepen.io/emzarts/) also contains some smaller projects and creations.
 You can also view my resume [here](https://github.com/emzarts/all/blob/master/Emily%20M.%20Zimmerman%20Resume.pdf).
+My linkedin can be accessed [here](https://www.linkedin.com/in/emily-zimmerman-474595149/).

 ## Projects
 * [Learn Hiragana](https://emzarts.github.io/learn-hiragana/index.html)